notKamui/KtorXVue/README.md

 You will need two terminal instances

-After clone run `yarn --cwd src-vue install` in project root.
+After clone run `yarn install` in the `src-vue` directory.

-In root directory of project execute:
+- In the root directory of the project, execute `./gradlew -t run` (or `gradle -t run` if gradle is installed)

-- Terminal 1: `./gradlew -t run`
+- In the `src-vue` directory, execute `yarn serve`

-- Terminal 2: `yarn --cwd src-vue serve`
+The app will auto-compile on file update

 ### Production